bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 5/cruise pattern.md

 -  angle of attack ([[Effect of angle on lift coefficient|see why]])

 How these things are changed throughout the flight is called the [[cruise pattern]]/cruise climb technique.

+Further information on determining [[cruise climb technique for a jet]].